[Investigation] EUobserver wins right to keep VIP-jet story online

 Last week's court ruling does not prevent FlyingGroup from pursuing further legal action.

-But it would now have to show that the story contained errors which directly caused financial losses in a case with a higher burden of proof, the VVJ, which provided legal support to EUobserver, noted.
+But it would now have to show the story contained errors which directly caused financial losses in a case with a higher burden of proof, the VVJ, which provided legal support to EUobserver, noted.

 The FlyingGroup case comes in increasingly litigious times in Europe.